mantrapatil03/python-beginner-friendly-projects/README.md

-# 🐍 Python Beginner Friendly Projects
+# 🐍 Python Beginner Friendly Project's

 This repository contains **9 beginner-friendly Python projects**.
 They are small programs to practice Python basics like variables, loops, functions, file handling, and simple logic.